 Light wears its quantum behavior proudly.
-The De Broglie wavelength decreases with increasing mass, and while even the lightest particles have fantastically small wavelengths (electrons typically have wavelengths on the order of trillions of a meter), light can have wavelengths ranging up to miles long (radio waves).
+The De Broglie wavelength decreases with increasing mass, and while even the lightest particles have fantastically small wavelengths (electrons typically have wavelengths on the order of trillionths of a meter), light can have wavelengths ranging up to miles long (radio waves).
 Observing quantum effects in matter is difficult, but we see it in light so much that we think it’s normal (which it is, I suppose).

 So, other than obvious stuff; like chemistry or… absolutely everything, what follows are some distinctly wavy and quantumy things that you might come across while palling around on this big blue world.
 Also, this list is far more incomplete than complete, so I’m open to suggestions for things to add.

 Technology younger than fifty years old (give or take)

 There are a lot of well-established, well-known (in the scientific community) quantum mechanical effects that are in use in almost every fancy device devised since the forties.
 This include things like lasers (Bose-Einstein statistics), tunnel diodes (quantum tunneling), LED lights, and of course exotic stuff like quantum computers.
 Unfortunately, the qunatum-ness of modern technology is generally pretty well hidden (and thus: boring).